 - Cuts to home and community-based services (HCBS).
 States are likely to cut HCBS first when facing reduced budgets because Medicaid law does not require most HCBS to be covered.
 States could eliminate HCBS programs altogether or reduce waiver slots, meaning more people on waitlists for longer periods of time.
 These cuts put over 7 million people with disabilities and older adults at risk of not getting the support they need to live in the community and will harm their health.
 Cuts to HCBS also harm families who have to reduce hours or leave their jobs to care for loved ones. - Harm to nursing facility residents.
 Two-thirds of people living in nursing facilities rely on Medicaid.
-Nursing facility coverage is very costly for states so if federal funding is cut, access to and quality of nursing facility care would be jeopardized. - Worsening workforce shortages.
+If federal funding is cut, access to and quality of nursing facility care would be jeopardized.
+Many older adults with long-term care needs would be left with limited-and, in some cases, no other comparable options-as states will be unable to fill the funding gap and nursing facilities will close. - Worsening workforce shortages.
 States will also have to cut provider rates to make up for funding losses.
 This will greatly exacerbate the direct care workforce shortage, making it even harder to access HCBS and putting nursing facility residents at risk of harm from insufficient staffing. - Taking away coverage.
 States could respond to funding cuts by tightening eligibility criteria and setting enrollment caps on additional programs.
 These cuts would harm older adults and people with disabilities who rely on Medicaid for their own health and long-term care, as well as their families, friends, and caregivers-both paid and unpaid.